 Lanthanum Carbonate (LAN-tha-num KAR-bo-nate)

-Reduces phosphate levels in end-stage kidney disease.
+Lowers phosphate levels in patients with end-stage kidney disease who are on dialysis.

 There may be other brand names for this medicine.